 Buy the right books and read them cover to cover

-There are so many wonderful books on the subject of graphic design that it's difficult to select a top six.
+There are so many beautiful books on the subject of graphic design that it's challenging to select a top six.
 However, the following titles come highly recommended and provide a decent overview to teach you graphic design.

 For further inspiration, check out these 50 essential design books, one we put together earlier for Creative Boom.
 Or you can visit Shillington's own Book Club with lots of recommended books added each month.